fairlearn/fairlearn/README.md

 The dashboard also enables comparison of multiple models, such as the models produced by different learning algorithms and different mitigation approaches, including `fairlearn.reductions.GridSearch`, `fairlearn.reductions.ExponentiatedGradient` and `fairlearn.postprocessing.ThresholdOptimizer`.

 As before, the user is first asked to select the sensitive feature and the accuracy metric.
 The _model comparison_ view then depicts the accuracy and disparity of all the provided models in a scatter plot.
 This allows the user to examine trade-offs between accuracy and fairness.
 Each of the dots can be clicked to open the assessment of the corresponding model.
-The figure below shows the model comparison view with `gender` selected as a sensitive feature and `accuracy rate` selected as the accuracy metric.
+The figure below shows the model comparison view with `binary gender` selected as a sensitive feature and `accuracy rate` selected as the accuracy metric.